ari-lt/ari.lt/NETWORK.md

     -   `ram`: The memory/RAM your server has in total, excluding swap.
     -   `cpu`: The CPU threads on your server.
     -   `storage`: The total storage your server has.
-    -   `network`: The network speed in GBit/s.
+    -   `network`: The network speed in GBit/s. (for example 0.8 is 800 mbit/s)

 That is all for the server configuration